 This method is similar to in-office whitening, but you do the whitening at home with a milder whitening gel.
 You'll wear a set of custom trays at home for about a maximum of an hour per session, and stop when your teeth reach your desired shade.
 Eventually, though, your teeth will no longer whiten, and like the in-office method, at-home whitening may require you to use a desensitizing toothpaste for a certain amount of time.

 Another at-home whitening method is over-the-counter strips, which are directly applied to the teeth for about an hour a day.
 The results vary, just like tray applications.
 This method is most effective when the teeth are completely straight, as the plastic whitening strips must be able to touch the complete surface of each tooth.
 Quite often, however, the use of whitening strips is more expensive than specially designed whitening toothpastes.

-For a lot of patients, whitening toothpastes such as Colgate® Optic White® are good options for whitening teeth.
+For a lot of patients, whitening toothpastes are good options for whitening teeth.
 By using a whitening toothpaste, not only are you taking advantage of the special whitening ingredients, but you're also keeping your gums and teeth healthy.
 Follow the product's instructions on how to whiten your teeth, and you can be on the road to a whiter, healthier smile in as little as one week.
-When selecting a whitening toothpaste, be sure to look for the ADA Seal of Acceptance, which is your assurance that it has met the American Dental Association's standards for safely and effectiveness.
+If you're considering using a whitening toothpaste, the Mayo Clinic suggests that you look for a seal of approval from a reputable dental organization - such as the American Dental Association Seal of Acceptance.
+This seal indicates that the toothpaste is safe and effective at removing surface stains.

 The use of any of these three methods for how to whiten teeth will provide you with a healthy-looking smile.
 Consulting with your dentist or dental hygienist before you begin is the best way for you to guarantee a good result.